thii/rules_swiftlint/README.md

 SwiftLint.
-This is special in that its outputs are always requested, regardless of the value of the `--output_groups` flag; and the validation is skipped when the target is depended upon as an implicit dependency, or as a tool, or is build in the `exec` (or the legacy `host`) configuration---it only runs on code that goes into your app.
+This is special in that its outputs are always requested, regardless of the value of the `--output_groups` flag; and the validation is skipped when the target is depended upon as an implicit dependency, or as a tool, or is build in the `exec` (or the legacy `host`) configuration—in short, it only runs on code that goes into your app.
 It is, however, possible to validate your Swift tools by building or testing your tools directly.

 Note that `rules_swiftlint` only validates, but does _not_ format your Swift code, because source files are immutable to Bazel during a build or a test.
 If